MasterChef Portugal’s Vegan Chef Is Crowned Winner

 ‘This is only the beginning.'

-Colaço stated in November that she is “at a big disadvantage” in comparison to her fellow competitors, “all of them are superb cooks who master animal and Portuguese cuisine.”
+Colaço stated in November that she is “at a big disadvantage” in comparison to her fellow competitors, “all of them are superb cooks who master animal protein and Portuguese cuisine.”

 “I need to concentrate a lot, study a lot, and pay attention to every detail,” she explained.